zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

     kendo.template($("#search-result-template").html())

-## Getting the data from the server, and server-side filtering.
+## Get data from the server, and server-side filtering.

-Ideally, we want the server to perform the filtering for our search autocomplete box.
+Ideally, we want the server to perform the filtering for our search AutoComplete box.
-Kendo supports both client and server side filtering, but in a real music store, we would not want to return every album title in the store to the client.
+Kendo UI supports both client and server side filtering, but in a real music store, we would not want to return every album title in the store to the client.
 A quick breakdown of the code to do this is: